rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

   Variant3,
 ```

-Such enums are called "C-like" because they correspond quite closely
+Such enums correspond quite closely with enums in the C language
-with enums in the C language (though there are important differences
+(though there are important differences as well).
+Presuming that they
-as well, covered later).
-Presuming that they have more than one
+have more than one variant, these sorts of enums are always
-variant, these sorts of enums are always represented as a simple integer,
+represented as a simple integer, though the size will vary.

-though the size will vary.
+Fieldless enums may also specify the value of their discriminants

-C-like enums may also specify the value of their discriminants explicitly:
+explicitly:

 ```rust
 enum SomeEnum {